Scientists Around The World Corroborate Evidence Of Extraterrestrial Life

 “Much evidence tells us UFOs have been tracked by radar; so, UFOs are real and they may come from outer space… UFO photographs and various materials show scientifically that there are more advanced people piloting the saucers and motherships,” he said.

-Major-General Pavel Popovich, pioneer cosmonaut and ‘Hero of the Soviet Union,’ President of All-Union Ufology Association of the Commonwealth of Independent States, said that a global study is essential to understand the strange phenomenon of UFOs.
+Major-General Pavel Popovich, pioneer cosmonaut and “Hero of the Soviet Union,” President of All-Union Ufology Association of the Commonwealth of Independent States, said that a global study is essential to understand the strange phenomenon of UFOs.

 “The historical evidence of the phenomenon allows us to hypothesize that ever since mankind has been co-existing with this extraordinary substance, it has manifested a high level of intelligence and technology.
 The UFO sightings have become the constant component of human activity and require a serious global study.
 The scientific study of the UFO phenomenon should take place in the midst of other sciences dealing with man and the world,” he said.